rostislavjadavan/cell6/readme.md

 - database
 - views

+Any other useful directory should be added here:
+- libs
+- models
+- ...

 ## Configuration

-Routes, properties and database configuration is located in _app/config.php_.
+Routes, configuration properties and database configuration is located in _app/config.php_.

 ### Routing